marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: max-jump-thread-paths

     The maximum number of paths to consider when searching for jump threading opportunities.
-When arriving at a block incoming edges are only considered if the number of paths to be searched sofar multiplied by the incoming edge degree does not exhaust the specified maximum number of paths to consider.
+When arriving at a block, incoming edges are only considered if the number of paths to be searched so far multiplied by the number of incoming edges does not exhaust the specified maximum number of paths to consider.

   .. gcc-param:: max-fields-for-field-sensitive